rmourato/rmourato.github.io/_posts/2015-08-01-performance-kcachegrind.md

 at the performance of an application using Valgrind, Callgrind and KCacheGrind.

-The article is geared towards developers writing software in a Linux environment.
+The article is geared towards developers writing software in a Linux environment and is meant to be a short introduction to the tools.

-These tools are incredibly useful and probably well known by anyone developing in C and C++, but it's still worth mentioning them here and showing what they are capable of for quickly analysing a program and finding out where optimization opportunities are.
+They are incredibly useful and probably well known by anyone developing in C and C++, but it's still worth mentioning them here and showing what they are capable of for quickly analysing a program and finding out where optimization opportunities are.